 - Fabric softener sheets might offer a tempting secondary use for controlling pet hair, but chemicals in them aren’t healthy for your dog.
 They may also like the smell and want to play with them like toys, but it isn’t wise.

 - Plants may add an attractive quality to your home, but that beautiful smell or texture may tempt your pooch to lick or nibble.
-Daily Treat has a roundup of the 11 most poisonous plants for dogs, and the Humane Society has a large list of pooch-poisoning plants as well.
+Check out this roundup of the 11 most poisonous plants for dogs.

 - Rawhide dog chews might seem crazy to consider dangerous, but they can host bacteria like Salmonella, which isn’t good for either of you.
 Monitor the storage, handout, use, and life of chews.